 An Unlikable Villain

-Lex Luthor would be too likable for Marvel’s taste.
-Although Loki is very likable, most of the other villains serve as nothing more than villains.
+Lex Luthor would be too likeable for Marvel’s taste.
+Although Loki is very likeable, most of the other villains serve as nothing more than villains.
 We don’t care why they are the way they are or the reason why they got to where they are.
 They are bad guys and they are in the way of our hero.
 Just look at Red Skull or Ronan.
 All they really had to do is show up and look evil.

 If Marvel made Batman v Superman we’d definitely get our usual Stan Lee cameo appearance.
 Imagine Clark Kent the busy Metropolis hustle and bustle.
-He clumsilly walks to cross the road and a taxi cab crashes into him.
+He clumsily walks to cross the road and a taxi cab crashes into him.
 A shocked cab driver hops out to check if Clark is okay and discovers his cab is crushed.
 Clark hasn’t got a single scratch.
 We look closely and notice the cab driver is none other than the Marvel creator.

 Marvel loves science and technology.
 The Thor, Spider-Man, Iron Man, and even Captain America movies have its fair share of it.
 Wouldn’t it be great if we could see Bruce using more of science brain to figure out how to use kryptonite and how it affects Superman?